invana/docker-templates/README.md

 ## Support

-For any further assistance, get in touch with us at hi [at] invana.io
+For any further assistance, get in touch with us [https://invana.io/contact](https://invana.io/contact)